 The best way to grow mint is to contain it.
 That could be in a planter on your back porch or a planter in your vegetable garden.
 By restricting the growth of the plant’s roots, you also restrict the mint from spreading or really over-taking your garden if you’re not careful.

-I know it’s not that pretty, but you get the idea.
+- I know it’s not exactly pretty, but you get the idea.
 We live out in the country, well the country for this Queen’s girl, and our garden is pretty rustic.

-Water the Mint
+How to Water Mint

 Water the mint frequently the first year.
 Keep the soil damp but don’t soak it.
 If your mint is in the direct sun, you’ll want to water it more directly.
 Try to harvest the mint before the flowers appear.
 That’s what everyone says, be we enjoy our mint all summer long.
 We just pick around the flowers.